wise-cube/wise-cube/Evaluation/README.md

   - Does it look familiar?
   - Does it feel handy (too big or too small)?
   - Is it easy to use?
+  - Did you have a QR reader app or did you download it ?
   - Gather impressions from the users about the usage, or suggestions to improve the experience.

 ### Evaluation of technical aspects